Welcome to the Tablelands!

 During World War II the Tablelands became the largest military base in Australia and camps were scattered across the region.
 Rocky Creek was the site of the largest military hospital in the Southern Hemisphere — a 3000-bed hospital that treated over 60,000 patients between 1943 and 1945.
 The region was ideal because it was close to South-East Asia and the South-West Pacific, provided a safe tropical environment for jungle warfare training and was free of malaria.

-You’ll find exactly the home you’re looking for on the Tablelands.
-Renting or buying choose from units and apartments in vibrant town centres, traditional family homes in quiet residential streets and villages, contemporary homes in new suburbs, waterfront properties and acreages of farmland or forests.
+The Tablelands has units and apartments in vibrant town centres, traditional family homes in quiet residential streets and villages, contemporary homes in new suburbs, waterfront properties and acreages of farmland or forests.

 Close To Everything

-While living on the Tablelands allows you to escape from the crowds and humidity of the coast, the close proximity of locations like Cairns does have
+While living on the Tablelands allows you to escape from the crowds and humidity of the coast, the close proximity of locations like Cairns does have its advantages.
+In just over an hour you can be at an international airport, theatres, large hospitals, specialist medical attention and on the doorstep of the Great Barrier Reef and its islands.

 The Tablelands region is one of the most exciting places in North Queensland to do business.
 Our varied climate, rich agricultural soils and plentiful water play a leading role in providing agricultural commodities to Australia and the world, particularly the growing markets of Asia.